guapo-tech/UFC-Universe-Tracker/README.md

 >IF(NOT(ISBLANK(Photo_URL__c )),IMAGE( Photo_URL__c , "PHOTO found", 450,296),IMAGE( "https://1.bp.blogspot.com/-uy0g7RCqnAc/W0F3sv_LX-I/AAAAAAAAsfg/MGxG_ErXLh0Fnqlb_BQPVJPbWi__1nMKQCLcBGAs/s1600/Gokhan-Saki_634220_right30.png", "NO INSTRUCTIONS"))
 This adds a 'Unknown Fighter' image to all fighters in your universe, you can change the image URL if you want to something else.

+13. Next we are going to create 'Lookup Relationships'.
+Create a new field on the 'Fight' object, called: 'Event' (datatype: Lookup Relationship).
+Select 'Related To Event', and click Next.
+Field Label 'Event', and click Next(3x) and click 'Save & New'.

+14. You'll have to create two more of these 'Lookup Relationship' now.
+- Red Corner (related to: 'Fighter')
+- Blue Corner (related to: 'Fighter')

-13. Onto the creation of our final Custom Object.
+15. Onto the creation of our final Custom Object.
 Create a new Custom Object called 'Fight' with the fields
 - Boutorder (datatype: number)
 - Championship / Main Event (datatype: checkbox)
 - Result (datatype: picklist, with the following values: